Trent University

 Building Nursing Capacity in Primary Care

-“Registered nurses are well positioned to provide care for patients and families within the primary care sector,” said Dr. Suzanne Braithwaite, assistant professor in the Trent/Fleming School of Nursing and past president, Canadian Family Practice Nurses Association.
-“Primary care registered nurses provide a wide range of services, including well-child care, chronic disease management, health promotion, and episodic care.
+“Registered nurses are well-positioned to provide care for patients and families within the primary care sector,” said Dr. Suzanne Braithwaite, assistant professor in the Trent/Fleming School of Nursing and past president, Canadian Family Practice Nurses Association.
+“Primary care registered nurses provide a wide range of services, including -child care, chronic disease management, health promotion, and episodic care.
 Strengthening primary care nursing expertise through targeted upskilling education supports nurses in working to their full capacity, eases pressure on interprofessional care teams and improves access to care for patients across the province.”

 RN-Prescribing Pathway